Someone to help you

 What is available?

 Once your practical needs have been assessed we can put together a care package that will give you practical help.
-This could include a care worker to call daily to help you get washed and dressed in the morning and a further call in the evening to help you get ready for bed.
+This could include daily support from a care worker to help you with:

 Who gets a care package?